Body snatching: India

-Ireland
+Republic of Ireland

-In Dublin, Ireland, the medical schools of the 18th and 19th centuries were on a constant hunt for bodies.
+In Dublin, the medical schools of the 18th and 19th centuries were on a constant hunt for bodies.
 The Bullys' Acre or Hospital Fields at Kilmainham was a rich source of anatomical material as it was a communal burial ground and easily accessed.
 Soldiers attached to the nearby Royal Hospital were always on the alert for grave robbers mainly because many of their comrades were buried there.
 In November 1825 a sentry captured Thomas Tuite, a known resurrectionist, in possession of five bodies.
 When searched, his pockets were found to be full of teeth–in those days a set of teeth fetched £1 (about £50 in 2011).
 Many other graveyards were targets of the medical students or those who made robbing graves their profession.
 The largest cemetery in Ireland, Glasnevin Cemetery, laid out in the 18th century, had a high wall with strategically placed watch-towers as well as blood-hounds to deter body snatchers.